 In addition to being admitted to the program, you must complete all of the program requirements in order to be designated a Bennis Scholar upon graduation.
 Graduating Bennis Scholars will have successfully completed each of the four courses (one-unit each) for the program and participated in required program experiences outside the classroom.
 Bennis Scholars must also graduate within five years at USC with university honors with a minimum 3.5 overall grade point average.

 How is the Bennis Scholar honor recognized upon graduation?

-Graduating students who meet all of the program requirements will receive an honors notation on the final transcript and will be acknowledged in the commencement ceremonies.
-Bennis Scholars will also have their names inscribed on the USC Wall of Scholars.
+Graduating students who meet all of the program requirements will receive an honors notation on the final transcript and participate in a special program graduation event.